An authentic voice

 Perhaps you also know what it feels like not to feel comfortable even writing what you feel and/or want in your private paper diary.
 How can you be honest in your relationships or in your public writing when you are so afraid of your own thoughts?
 Especially when there have been so many negative consequences to speaking your mind in the past?
 How can you possibly sing with your authentic voice?
 This is not merely a technical issue with my vocal folds.
 The tension in my jaw and neck comes from somewhere.
 My instinct to hold my breath comes from somewhere.
 The difficulty I've had moving away from arms-distance parodies or unresolved main characters in my fiction writing also comes from somewhere.
 It's all of a piece.

 So, when I say that I'm still finding it hard to get through voice lessons without crying, it's because the body reveals the nexus of all our issues, whether we like it or not.
 I'm not going to be able to sing consistently well until I know what my authentic voice is, and believe that it's OK to hear it.
-I'm not going to have a healthy marriage until I can say what I actually think without everything falling apart.
-I'm not going to be able to write great stories without being willing to fully embody a character without fear.
+I'm not going to have a healthy marriage until I can say what I actually think without fear of repercussion.
+I'm not going to be able to write stories that make people feel things without being willing to fully embody the rawest parts of a character.